To My Beloved Thief

-To My Beloved Thief is an upcoming South Korean television series written by Lee Sun, directed by Ham Young-geol, and starring Nam Ji-hyun and Moon Sang-min.
-The series depicts the story of Hong Eun-jo and Grand General Yi Yeol, whose souls are mysteriously switched, setting off a chain of unexpected events.
-It is scheduled to premiere on KBS2 on January 3, 2026, and will air every Saturday and Sunday at 21:20 (KST).
+To My Beloved Thief is a 2026 South Korean television series written by Lee Sun, directed by Ham Young-geol, and starring Nam Ji-hyun, Moon Sang-min, Hong Min-gi, and Han So-eun.
+The series depicts the story of an uinyeo who secretly becomes a righteous thief, chased by a grand prince who loves solving crimes.
+It aired on KBS2 from January 3, to February 22, 2026, every Saturday and Sunday at 21:20 (KST).